Drumburgh Roman Fort (Congabata)

 Drumburgh Roman Fort Location

-Drumburgh Roman Fort is situated on a knoll overlooking a flat expanse to East and West.
-Given the right tide it is possible to walk across the Solway.
+Drumburgh Roman Fort is situated on a knoll overlooking a flat expanse to the East and West.
+Given the right tide, it is possible to walk across the Solway.
 A clay mound(probably from the shore) and wood fort was possibly built about 130 AD, measuring 316 ft. by 270ft, just less than 2 acres.
 The fort is said to be an afterthought.
 It was aligned slightly differently than the later fort and can be identified by a ditch in the above diagram.
-Its Celtic names means dish like, referring to knoll resembling an upturned dish.
-It is situated in the North West corner of the village 3 miles east of Bowness.
-The above gives rough guide to its location.
+Its Celtic name means dish-like, referring to a knoll resembling an upturned dish.
+It is situated in the northwest corner of the village, 3 miles east of Bowness.
+The above gives a rough guide to its location.

 Drumburgh Roman Fort NW corner